yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_client.md

 "linkTitle": "API Gateway as a Kerberos client", "weight":"6",
 "date": "2019-11-14",
-"description": "API Gateway as a Kerberos client to mediate the authentication of a non-Kerberos client application to a back-end service."
+"description": "Configure API Gateway as a Kerberos client to mediate the authentication of a non-Kerberos client application to a back-end service."
 }

+In this scenario:

 * **Client application**: Does not support Kerberos authentication.
 * **Back-end service**: Requires Kerberos authentication, but not the end user's credential.